M1 Finance is well-known as a no-fee, no-commission online broker. Many newer investors ask, “How does M1 make money?”

 Is Taking a Margin Loan with M1 Borrow a Good Idea?

 From an objective point of view, our M1 Finance review would always say that this is a solid margin loan program.
+And you can even do so on the M1 Finance app.
 On the other hand, taking margin isn’t always the best idea because you’re borrowing against your portfolio.

 Margin can give you more purchasing power to magnify your gains, but if the value of your portfolio falls your losses will be magnified.